chanbengz/dsa-reversing/README.md

 > [!NOTE]
 > This experiment requires Ubuntu 24.04 LTS and Intel 4th Gen Xeon Scalable (or newer) who
 > has DSA integration.
+Root privilege is required to setup and run the experiment.

-Make sure the driver of DSA and IOMMU is properly installed and enabled during bootup.
+Make sure the driver of DSA and VT-d is properly installed and configured during bootup.
-The following command do output something.
+The following command do output something to verify that they're working.

 ```bash
 # check if DSA is enabled